If you’re looking for shareable content for your website which can go viral, check out Riddle.

 If you chose monetization options, you’ll see some data here too – for example, the number of people who joined your email list via Riddle.

-There is a WordPress plugin for Riddle – confusingly called Create stunning quizzes and more.
+There is a WordPress plugin for Riddle, called Riddle Quiz Maker – easily add quizzes with unlimited lead generation to your site.
 To use it you need to connect it to your Riddle account.
 It then shows you any Riddles you’ve created in your WordPress dashboard.
 You can easily add them to posts or pages with one click.

 When you’re asked for a WordPress Token by the plugin, you need to go to Plug-ins in the menu and create one (not Account).
 You then enter the token when prompted in the plugin’s settings.